 The Minneapolis-Saint Paul (MSP) airport for families is incredibly child-friendly.
 Whether you need to spend a layover at MSP International or arrive early to board a flight, you have plenty of kid-friendly options to enjoy.
 The Minneapolis Saint Paul Minnesota airport is ideal for families, children, and people on the autism spectrum.
+Let’s check out the best things to do at Minneapolis Airport for families.

 Charging Stations for the Family’s Electronics

 If you have to spend a lot of time at the MSP airport, don’t forget your children’s tablets.
 Luckily, the seats have charging blocks or electric sockets between nearly every gate.
-While I wish screen time weren’t necessary, the ability to charge my children’s devices helped me love Minneapolis Saint Paul (MSP) airport for families.
+While I wish screen time wasn’t necessary, the ability to charge my children’s devices helped me love Minneapolis Saint Paul (MSP) airport for families.

-MSP Kids Play Area
+MSP Play Area for Children

 Fun fact: Did you know Snoopy’s inventor was a Minnesota native?